juncture-digital/essays/docs/getting-started/README.md

 ## Prerequisites

 The only prerequisite for using Juncture is a Github account.
 Juncture uses Github for storing and managing essay files.  **Github is a free Internet hosting service** commonly used for software development projects.
-It provides features for version control and workflow management for distributed teams.
+It provides features for version control and work flow management for distributed teams.

-Juncture primarly uses Github as a file hosting service, similar to how one might use Dropbox or Google Drive.
+Juncture primarily uses Github as a file hosting service, similar to how one might use Dropbox or Google Drive.
 While Juncture is able to use some of the more advanced Github features (like website hosting) the primary use is  storing visual essay text files.
 Github content is organized into one or more repositories.
 Users unfamiliar with Github can think of a repository as a workspace or a collection of folders.

 Juncture users have the option of manually creating and updating essay source files in Github or using the Juncture editor.
 When using the Juncture editor a user will not need to interact with the Github site directly as the Juncture editor will handle essay file creation and updates.